 Earned Income Tax Credit

-Doing your taxes is not fun and not cheap, for most people.
-There is a better way and it is free to qualifying families from a variety of tax assistance programs.
-The Earned Income Tax Credit (EITC) is a refundable tax credit that provides a tax break for low to moderate-income workers and families with employment income.
-EITC was established by federal law in 1975 and is administered by the Department of the Treasury.
+Doing your taxes is not fun and not cheap for most people.
+There is a better way and it is free to qualifying families using various available tax assistance programs.
+The Earned Income Tax Credit (EITC) was established by federal law in 1975 and is administered by the Department of the Treasury.
+EITC is a refundable tax credit that provides a tax break for low to moderate-income workers and families with employment income.
+The EITC table below shows the maximum credit you can receive based on income level and family size for tax year 2023.

 Number of Children ClaimedSingle/Head of Household or Widowed, Income Must be Less ThanMarried Filing Jointly, Income Must be Less ThanMaximum Federal Credit

-3 or more$53,057$59,187$6,935
+3 or more$56,838$63,398$7,430

 Tax Assistance Programs